 - Case studies from a single site, in the absence of a reasonable argument for the generalizability of the findings to other sites

-- Simple pre-post (uncontrolled) evaluations of policy interventions, which generally cannot account for secular trends and other confounding factors
+- Simple pre-post (uncontrolled) studies, which generally cannot account for secular trends and other confounding factors

 - Studies whose most recent data are >5 years old unless the cover letter and manuscript provide a valid reason for using older data